43 Different Types of Hot Peppers to Grow This Season

 Blazing Banana is a sweet and spicy banana pepper with a medium level of heat.

-This pepper has the heirloom flavor of the banana flavor, plus it packs a punch when it comes to heat!
-These 9-inch long yellow fruits are perfect on the grill.
-These plants are resistant to bacterial leaf spot.
+This pepper has the heirloom flavor of the banana pepper, plus it packs a punch when it comes to heat!
+These nine-inch-long yellow fruits are perfect on the grill.
+These plants resist bacterial leaf spot.

 Black Hungarian